mia-platform/console-mcp-server/prompt.md

 # Example of prompts after the first set of tools

-implement a new tool called get-project-blueprint to retrive the project templates, the available environments, the configurationGitPah
+implement a new tool called <the tool name> to retrive the project templates, the available environments, the configurationGitPah

 use the same approach of get-projects